-LanVision enters into master agreements with its customers to specify the scope of the system to be installed and services to be provided by LanVision, the agreed upon aggregate price and the timetable for implementation.
+LanVision enters into master agreements with its customers to specify the scope of the system to be installed, services to be provided by LanVision, the agreed upon aggregate price, and the timetable for implementation.
 The master agreement typically provides that the Company will deliver the system in phases pursuant to the customer's purchase orders, thereby allowing the customer flexibility in the timing of its receipt of systems and to make adjustments that may arise based upon changes in technology or changes in customer needs.
 The master agreement also allows the customer to request additional components as the installation progresses, which additions are then separately negotiated as to price and terms.
+Certain Master Agreements allow customers to cancel subsequent phases without penalty.
 Historically, customers have ultimately purchased systems and services in addition to those originally contemplated by the master agreement, although there can be no assurance that this trend will continue in the future.

-At April 30, 1999, the Company's customers (excluding customers of the Virtual Healthware Services division) had entered into master agreements for systems and services (excluding support and maintenance) which had not yet been delivered, installed and accepted which, if fully performed, would generate sales of approximately \$7,900,000, compared with \$7,000,000 at the end of fiscal 1998.
+At July 31, 1999, the Company's customers (excluding customers of the Virtual Healthware Services division) had entered into master agreements for systems and services (excluding support and maintenance) which had not yet been delivered, installed and accepted which, if fully performed, would generate sales of approximately \$6,073,000, compared with \$6,616,000 and \$6,881,000 at the end of the first quarter of fiscal 1999 and the end of fiscal 1998, respectively.
 The systems and services are currently expected to be delivered over the next two to three years.
 In addition, the Company anticipates approximately \$2,000,000 in transaction-based fee revenues for the Virtual Healthware Services division's new client over the four-year life of the contract.
-Because implementation and service bureau fees are dependent upon the customer's schedule and usage, the Company is unable to predict accurately the amount of revenues in future periods.
+Because implementation and service bureau transaction-based fees are dependent upon the customer's schedule and usage, the Company is unable to predict accurately the amount of these revenues in future periods.
+As previously discussed, an additional \$1,270,000 in revenues on systems sold by SMS will probable be recognized in the third quarter.